LiberTEM/LiberTEM/docs/source/contributing.rst

 We recommend `Visual Studio Code <https://code.visualstudio.com/>`_ for its excellent TypeScript support.

 To simplify development and installing from a git checkout, we currently always ship a production build of the client in the git repository.
-When you are creating a pull request for the client, please always include a current production build.
+Please always open your pull request for the client as WIP and include a rebuilt production build after the PR is approved and ready to merge.
 You can create it using a tox shortcut:

 .. code-block:: shell